These Tasty Foods Fight Dangerous Cholesterol Levels

 Overall, the analysis found that sticking to the Portfolio diet helps keep cholesterol levels healthy, as well as triglycerides (which are the most common fat types in the human body), blood pressure, and C-reactive protein (which is a marker of inflammation).

 In fact, the Portfolio diet decreased LDL cholesterol by 17 percent and the risk of developing poor heart health over the course of a decade by 13 percent.

 The authors conclude, "Current evidence demonstrates that the Portfolio dietary pattern leads to clinically meaningful improvements in [LDL cholesterol] as well as other established cardiometabolic risk factors and estimated 10-year [coronary heart disease] risk."

 Study co-author Dr. Hana Kahleova, Ph.D. — the director of clinical research for the Physicians Committee for Responsible Medicine — comments on the findings.

 She says, "Previous clinical trials and observational studies have found strong evidence that a plant-based diet can improve heart health."

 "This study demonstrates that certain plant foods are especially effective for helping improve cholesterol and boosting our overall cardiovascular health."

 If you’re a person whose diet does not contain some of these foods (minus soy and margarine) then I suggest adding them.

-Do this in combination with cutting out processed/refined sugars as well and you should see bad cholesterol go down, and other important biomarkers improve as well.
+Do this in combination with cutting out processed/refined sugars as well and you should see improvement in cholesterol levels, and other important biomarkers improve as well.